aiken-lang/aiken/CONTRIBUTING.md

    - runtime / evaluator changes usually benefit from targeted `uplc` tests before a full workspace run

    CI runs the following commands.
 To save time, it's good to run these on your local machine before pushing to origin.
+   (CI runs these commands with the latest version of Rust)

    ```
    cargo build --workspace